dan-da/bitprices/README.md

 Daily exchange rates are obtained from bitcoinaverage.com.
 All fiat currencies supported by bitcoinaverage.com may be reported, not only USD.

-Historic transaction data for each address is obtained from toshi.io, a service of Coinbase.com that provides a free API for querying blockchain data.
+Historic transaction data for each address is obtained from a blockchain API service provider, which can be either a third party service or something you run locally.

+At present, the supported blockchain APIs are:
+  toshi:  online service at toshi.io, or run locally.
+  insight: online service at insight.bitpay.com, or run locally.
+  btcd: typically this is run locally.

 Any public address or set of addresses may be reported on.